PhanDuyen1603/medical_care/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-To begin using the DoctorOnCall System, follow these simple steps:
+To begin using the Medical care System, follow these simple steps:

 ### Prerequisites
-Before getting started with the DoctorOnCall System, ensure that you have the following prerequisites installed and set up:
+Before getting started with the Medical care System, ensure that you have the following prerequisites installed and set up:
 * Install Node.js (globally)
   ```sh
   npm install npm@latest -g